 • DRW must receive the grievance within forty-five (45) days of the event or denial with which you are not satisfied.

-• The Director of Advocacy will investigate your complaint and may request the assistance of DRW staff to fully complete this step.
+• The Executive Director will investigate your complaint and may request the assistance of DRW staff to fully complete this step.

-• The Director of Advocacy will mail you a written response within thirty (30) days of receipt of your grievance.
+• The Executive Director will mail you a written response within thirty (30) days of receipt of your grievance.

-C. STEP 3: Appeal to the Chairperson of the Board or Their Designee
+3. STEP 3: Appeal to the Chairperson of the Board or their Designee

-• If you are not satisfied with the Director of Advocacy’s response, you may appeal that decision by sending a written complaint to the Chairperson of the DRW Board of Directors (or their designee) within fifteen (15) days of receiving the Director of Advocacy’s response.
+• If you are not satisfied with the Executive Director’s response, you may appeal that decision by sending a written complaint to the Chairperson of the DRW Board of Directors within fifteen (15) days of receiving the Executive Director’s response.
+Send your appeal to:

 Disability Rights Washington